Last places

 Airplane

-Direct flights from Italy with SAS, Ryanair, or EasyJet.
-From Copenhagen-Kastrup Airport: There are several transportation options from the airport.
-For the fastest route, first take the M2 metro line from Lufthavnen.
-Ride the line for 9 stops to Nørreport.
+Direct flights from Italy with SAS, Ryanair, or Easyjet.
+From Copenhagen-Kastrup Airport: There are several ways to get here from the airport.
+The fastest way is to take the M2 metro line from Lufthavnen.
+Travel 9 stops to Nørreport.
 From there, take a train on line A or E for 4 stops to Sydhavn.
-From Central Station (København H): The hostel is just a 10-minute walk from Central Station.
-Take a train on line A or E for 2 stops to Sydhavn.
+From the central station (Koebenhavn H): The hostel is only 10 minutes away from the central station.
+Take the train on line A or E for 2 stops to Sydhavn.

 Do you need more information?